-Implementation Actions Timing (Immediate, Short Term, Long Term, Ongoing) Work with the Agricultural Advisory Committee, the Ministry of Agriculture, Short Term the Agricultural Land Commission, and the community to develop an agricultural zone.
 Review the current board policy on commenting on applications made to the Short Term Agricultural Land Commission.
 Work with the Provincial Subdivision Approving Officer and Agricultural Land Ongoing Commission to minimize the impact of subdivision on lands within the ALR.

-4.1.2 Policy The minimum parcel size for lands located within the Agricultural Lands designation 4.1.12 shall be 8.0 ha, although it is recognized that there are existing parcels less than 8.0 ha in area.
-Policy 4.1.13 Despite policy 4.1.12 above or the current zoning in place at the time of application, subject to approval from the Agricultural Land Commission, the Regional District of Nanaimo may support the creation of more compact residential clusters through a rezoning on lands within this designation which may include smaller lots and/or a subdivision pursuant to the Strata Property Act subject to the following: 1.
-The proposal must include a significant agricultural component which would contribute towards making Electoral Area 'A" in a leader in local food production; The proposal does not result in more dwelling units and/or lots than what is permitted by the zoning in place at the time the application is made.
+Objective 4.1.2 Support and promote sustainable agriculture on ALR lands Policy 4.1.12 The minimum parcel size for lands located within the Agricultural Lands designation shall be 8.0 ha, although it is recognized that there are existing parcels less than 8.0 ha in area.
+Policy 4.1.13 Despite policy 4.1.12 above or the current zoning in place at the time of application, subject to approval from the Agricultural Land Commission, the Regional District of Nanaimo may support the creation of more compact residential clusters through a rezoning on lands within this designation which may include smaller lots and/or a subdivision pursuant to the Strata Property Act subject to the following: The proposal must include a significant agricultural component which would contribute towards making Electoral Area 'A" in a leader in local food production; 2.
+The proposal does not result in more dwelling units and/or lots than what is permitted by the zoning in place at the time the application is made.
 The overall density and/or number of parcels shall be determined based on the buildable area of the subject property and not the total site area as determined by the Regional District of Nanaimo; 3.
 Residential development should be located on the least fertile portions of the subject property; 4.
 Residential development must include a vegetated buffer designed and constructed in accordance with the Agricultural Land Commissions "Landscape Buffer Specifications 1993", as amended from time to time; 5.
 No parcel of less than 1.0 ha shall be created; 6.
 All development must be serviced with onsite septic and water systems; 7.
 The proposal includes a report from a professional Agrologist outlining how the proposal would be more efficient from an agricultural perspective than a traditional subdivision and certifying that the proposed residential development is located on the least fertile portions of the land; and, 8.
 The remainder must be protected against further subdivision and non-agricultural uses through covenant and/or zoning.
-Policy The Regional District of Nanaimo shall consider significantly reducing and/or waiving 4.1.14 development and building permit application fees related to agricultural improvements which result in increased local food production.
-Policy The Regional District of Nanaimo shall consider fast tracking of rezoning and building 4.1.15 permit applications for agricultural projects and improvements which result in increased local food production.
-Policy This Plan supports the use of conservation covenants for the preservation of 4.1.16 environmentally sensitive features.
-Policy This Plan supports a feasibility study looking at the use of conservation covenants and 4.1.17 transfer of development credits for the preservation of farmland.
-Policy Property owner initiated zoning to reduce subdivision and development of ALR lands 4.1.18 is supported.
-Policy The use of agricultural practices which minimize the impacts on the environment, 4.1.19 reduce the use of chemical fertilizers, and reduce dependence on fossil fuels shall be
+Policy 4.1.14 The Regional District of Nanaimo shall consider significantly reducing and/or waiving development and building permit application fees related to agricultural improvements which result in increased local food production.
+Policy 4.1.15 The Regional District of Nanaimo shall consider fast tracking of rezoning and building permit applications for agricultural projects and improvements which result in increased local food production.
+Policy 4.1.16 This Plan supports the use of conservation covenants for the preservation of environmentally sensitive features.